-Where it will grow: Hardy to 25 degrees Fahrenheit (-4 degrees Celsius); USDA zones 9a to 11b
+Where it will grow: Hardy to 25 °F (-4 °C).
+USDA hardiness zones 9a to 11b.

-Light requirement: Full sun to partial shade (full sun in cooler climates)
+Light requirement: Full sun to partial shade.

-Mature size: Varies with species
+Mature size: Vary with species.

-Benefits and tolerances: Soil tolerant; more tolerant of moisture than other succulents
+Benefits and tolerances: Soil tolerant.
+More tolerant of moisture than other succulents.

 Plants can become leggy with age.
-To tidy up, cut the primary rosette off, allow the end to become calloused and replant.
+To tidy up, cut the primary rosette off allow the end to become calloused and replant.
 It will reroot, and the stem will sprout new growth as well.

 - Back to genus Aeonium

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus